 Students develop the skill of simultaneously interpreting ASL and Contact Sign into an equivalent message in spoken English.
 Students will learn the basics in the sign to voice process, progressing from sentential to textual formats working with comprehension, appropriate English word choices, vocal inflection, and English structure.
 Coursework will consist of lecture and discussion, videotaped projects and in class exercises and activities for skill enhancement.
-(Spring only)
+(Spring only) Semester(s) Offered: FALL

 Requisite: SLS 105 with a grade of "C" or better; concurrent enrollment in or completion of SLS 203, SLS 210 each with a grade of "C" or better.
-Type: C associated with interpretation will be introduced and applied to a variety of work situations.
-(Fall only)
+Type: C

-206 Interpreter Principles & Practices
+206 Interpreter Principles & Practices SLS

 This is a survey course that is designed to introduce students to contemporary theories regarding interpretation and the world of work of interpreters.
 Students will become familiar with the specialized jargon used within the field of interpretation to describe various aspects of the work and the protocol that influences interpretation work in different settings.
-Ethical standards
+Ethical standards associated with interpretation will be introduced and applied to a variety of work situations.
+(Fall only)